jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt3.md

 Be sure to read out [introduction](/post/xrp_vs_xlm_pt1) to this series as well as [part 2](/post/xrp_vs_xlm_pt2) in which we discuss common transactions.

+In this third installment, we explore transactions specific to each standard, not present in the other

 <h2>XRP specific transactions</h2>

 XRP faciliates the following following functionality on ledger: